...

 If you want to hire a solicitor to help you make an injury claim for a car accident and are concerned about finances, a No Win No Fee arrangement might appeal to you.
 Through this type of arrangement, such as a Conditional Fee Agreement, you would not be required to pay your solicitor an upfront fee.

-Any ongoing legal costs are covered as well.
-They will also deduct a legally capped success fee from your compensation if you claim compensation.
-If your claim fails, your solicitor is not paid this fee.
+Any ongoing service fees are also covered.
+They will also deduct a legally capped percentage from your compensation as a success fee if you win.
+If your claim fails, your solicitor is not paid any service fees for their work.

 Our solicitors can all work under No Win No Fee contracts if this is something that appeals to you.